 We recommend using a CLARK’S Complete Cutting Board Care Kit

-You can address all 3 major challenges by using just 1 single set.
+In addition, you can address all 3 major challenges by using just 1 single set.
 The set includes special soap to clean the wood cutting board, oil to condition and wax to protect it.

-It is a most noteworthy complete solution for maintaining all new or aged Cutting Board, Butcher Block, Bamboo Cutting Boards, Salad Bowls, Wood Utensils and Wood Countertops.
+Certainly, it is a most noteworthy complete solution for maintaining all new or aged Cutting Board, Butcher Block, Bamboo Cutting Boards, Salad Bowls, Wood Utensils and Wood Countertops.

 Special Clark’s oil penetrates wood deeply – Oil works its way deep into the grain of Butcher Blocks & Cutting Boards.
 Clark’s wax adds a protective layer.
 Finally, after applying the oil, add another barrier of protection from unwanted liquids seeping into your kitchenware by using Clark’s Wax.